htoth99/APS-2023-MGS/README.md

 Try blasting a portion of your genome on NCBI!
 Blasting the entire genome may take a while, but blasting different portions may yield some cool results.

 ### If you finish pyani early...
+You can download some other NCBI genomes from NCBI and try those out in pyani!
+I downloaded a very small amount.
+Be careful - pyani can take a long time if you add too many.

 There is some really neat R code that can transform your pyani output into a phylogentic tree, and where you can change the percent identity scale.